Medicines in Hong Kong: Where to Go?

 When drugs are prescribed by a doctor on an outpatient basis (when in clinic), high-end medical plans generally reimburse the drugs in full.
 Local basic plans however have a medication sub-limit you may easily reach.
 Beware of any sub-limits as drugs can be very expensive in Hong Kong especially for routine management of chronic conditions.

-Looking for health insurance with expert advice?
-Contact AD MediLink now at firstname.lastname@example.org or +852 2296 9773 to receive a free quote.
-Advisors uniquely trained on the Hong Kong healthcare system will be in touch to answer all your enquiries concerning both the public and private sectors.
+Looking for health insurance?
+For expert advice, contact AD MediLink now at firstname.lastname@example.org or +852 2606 2668 to receive a free quote.
+An advisor uniquely trained on the Hong Kong healthcare system will be in touch to answer all your questions about health insurance and healthcare.

 This article was independently written by AD MediLink and is not sponsored.
 It is informative only and not intended to be a substitute for professional advice and should never be relied upon for specific advice.